 Links contained in this post and elsewhere on my website may include affiliate links.
 When you make a purchase through these links, I earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

-I hope you enjoy this excerpt from my new Elecampane Masterclass.
+I hope you enjoy this excerpt from my new elecampane herb ebook.
 I give you a little taste in this post, but the full lesson is available for free on the Teacup Alchemy blog.
-This $19 course contains in-depth lessons on elecampane from a historical perspective, its uses in modern herbalism, and how it’s used by home herbalists.
+The full guide contains in-depth lessons on elecampane from a historical perspective, its uses in modern herbalism, and how it’s used by home herbalists.
 It also includes recipes like Aniseed and Orange Hedgerow Bitters and this elecampane elixir.

-The course is designed to teach you how to use elecampane herb at home.
+The book is designed to highlight how home herbalists can use elecampane herb.
 Read the full lesson on the Teacup Alchemy blog.

 An introduction to elecampane herb

-Welcome to lecture one of the Elecampane Master Class!
-In this lecture, you will learn about the garden habits, close relatives, and origins of elecampane.
+Welcome to Elecampane, a Teacup Alchemy Guide!
+In this chapter, you will learn about the garden habits, close relatives, and origins of elecampane.
 This will give you more context about this herb before we explore how to use it.
 Knowing an herb’s common names and scientific names can also be helpful, so let’s start there.

 As you might already know, an herb can have many common names, but has only one scientific name.
 Common names are a bit like nicknames and usually refer to ways an herb can be used or its appearance.
 They can be shared by more than one plant and are often used in folk herbalism.